realworldocaml/book/en/11-syntax-extensions.md

 end
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Thus, an s-expression is a nested parenthetical lists whose atomic
+An s-expression is in essence a nested parenthetical list whose atomic
 values are strings.
-Using the `Sexp` module, you can easily parse and
+The `Sexp` module comes with functionality for
-print s-expressions:
+parsing and printing s-expressions.

 ~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml-toplevel }
 # let sexp = Sexp.of_string "(This (is an) (s expression))";;